-Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #20.
+Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #59.
 If a property is located in a FEMA Floodway or Special Flood Hazard Area, demolition, acquisition and relocation may be feasible and cost-effective.

 Elevate Your Structure.
 Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-None of the homes in RLA #20 is a candidate for elevation.
+None of the structures in RLA #59 is a candidate for elevation.